xiaoli-dong/nf-fluAB/README.md

 -->
 ## Credits

 nf-fluAB was written by Xiaoli Dong.
-The workflow for illumina NGS analysis was mainly based on Dr. Matthew Croxen's [flu pipeline]().
+The illumina part of this pipeline was mainly based on Dr. Matthew Croxen's [flu pipeline]().
 Extensive support was provided from other co-authors on the scientific or technical input required for the pipeline:
 - Dr. Matthew Croxen
 - Dr. Tarah Lynch